promised-ai/redpoll-website/content/blog/gamma.md

 is a judgment call, but one that can only be made once outliers have been identified.

-The capabilities and data-awareness doesn't end there; it is possible to find samples that are anomalous with respect to a _single feature_ or set of features.
+The data-aware capabilities don't end there; it is possible to find samples that are anomalous with respect to a _single feature_ or set of features.
-There may be cases where most of a sample's values are well within the realm of high probability, but feature X might be way off from what would be expected.
+There may be cases where most of a sample's values are well within the realm of high probability, but feature `X` might be way off from what would be otherwise expected.
-This can be especially surprising given that the rest of the values are being rather average.

 ```python
 # Calculate all the fWidth surprisals and get the top 5 most surprising